udaykumar1993123/petclinic_jenfile/README.md

-# This file is used to create a pipeline.In this only cloning file and building the package is configured in this
+# This file is used to create a pipeline.In this only cloning file and building the package is configured.